malfrine/EHRBlockChain/readme.md

 # EHRBlockChain

-For more information regarding the purpose of this document, please see "XXX.pdf"
+For more information regarding the purpose of this document, please see "report.pdf"

 ## Running the program
 Using the IDE of your choice (preferrably PyCharm Community Edition) configure the interpreter to compile "main.py."